rpl-lab/lctes22-zlax/README.md

 # LCTES 2022 Artifact

-This artifact corresponds to the article **JAX Based Parallel Inference for Reactive Probabilistic Programming** submitted to LCTES 2022.
+This artifact supports the article **JAX Based Parallel Inference for Reactive Probabilistic Programming** submitted to LCTES 2022.

 ## Installation